 Juventus: Leonardo Bonucci and Giorgio Chiellini have been called up, while Douglas Costa remains out with a quad problem.
 Daniele Rugani has a sore thigh, but he is in the squad list.
 Alex Sandro is suspended.

-Napoli: Dries Mertens and Simone Verdi missed the midweek Europa League clash due to a contracture and a bruised knee respectively, but they might be able to recover in time.
+Napoli: Dries Mertens and Simone Verdi missed the midweek Europa League clash due to a contracture and a bruised knee respectively, but they have been able to recover.
 Raul Albiol underwent a clean-up surgery on the patellar tendon of the left knee and will miss six-to-eight weeks.
 Mario Rui suffered a thigh pull and will be sidelined this week.

 Inter: Sime Vrsaljko had season-ending knee surgery.
-Balde Keita’s recovery from a thigh strain has had a hiccup and he might not be available this week.
+Balde Keita’s recovery from a thigh strain has had a hiccup and he will not be available this week.
 Mauro Icardi has a sore knee and will not be called up this week.
 Continue reading